meilisearch/documentation/learn/core_concepts/relevancy.md

 ### Built-in rules

-MeiliSearch contains six built-in ranking rules: **typo, words, proximity, attribute, wordsPosition, and exactness**, in that default order.
+MeiliSearch contains six built-in ranking rules: **typo, words, proximity, attribute, words position, and exactness**, in that default order.

 **1. Typo**
 Results are sorted by **increasing number of typos**.
 Returns documents that match query terms with fewer typos first.